TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

 Chat Bot Image Prompt: "A photograph of a cat laying down on an open laptop."
 Image Generation Platform: clipdrop
 ```

-## Optional Arguments for commandline interaction and development of additional bot functionality using the meme generator
-### You can also pass options into the program via command-line arguments whether using the python version or exe version.

-#### • API Key Arguments: Not necessary if the keys are already in api_keys.ini
-`--openaikey`: OpenAI API key.

-`--clipdropkey`: ClipDrop API key.

-`--stabilitykey`: Stability AI API key.

-#### • Basic Meme Arguments

-`--userprompt`: A meme subject or concept to send to the chat bot.
-If not specified, the user will be prompted to enter a subject or concept.

-`--memecount`: The number of memes to create.
-If using arguments and not specified, the default is 1.

-#### • Advanced Meme Settings Arguments

-`--imageplatform`: The image platform to use.
-If using arguments and not specified, the default is 'clipdrop'.
-Possible options: 'openai', 'stability', 'clipdrop'.

-`--temperature`: The temperature to use for the chat bot.
-If using arguments and not specified, the default is 1.0.

-`--basicinstructions`: The basic instructions to use for the chat bot.
-If using arguments and not specified, the default is "You will create funny memes that are clever and original, and not cliche or lame.".

-`--imagespecialinstructions`: The image special instructions to use for the chat bot.
-The default is "The images should be photographic.".

-#### • Binary arguments: Just adding them activates them, no text needs to accompany them

-`--nouserinput`: If specified, this will prevent any user input prompts, and will instead use default values or other arguments.

-`--nofilesave`: If specified, the meme will not be saved to a file, and only returned as virtual file part of memeResultsDictsList.